NathanRomike/dictionary-builder/README.md

 # Dictionary Builder - Java

-##### This page is to test my knowledge of java.
+##### This application is to test my knowledge of java.
 1.15.2016.

 #### By **Nathan Romike**

 ## Description

-> This web page exhbits my comprehension of creating java applications with object oriented development.
+> This application exhibits my comprehension of creating java applications with object oriented development.
 Review my work and tell me what you think.
 Lets make awesome stuff together!

 ## Setup